bonang8/blog_1/README.md

     To put simply, functions can be used as arguments.
 How does functional programming benefit us?
     Given Haskell's ability to treat functions as values, the code is easier to debug and it's more concise.
     Furthermore, it prevents side effects.
 Meaning, it makes it hard to analyze your program for correctness.
-    Haskell can gaurentee that functions have no side effects, making it easier to prove the Haskell program is correct.
+    Haskell can gaurentee that function(s) has no side effects, making it easier to prove that the Haskell program is correct.

     ** How do newcomers learn functinal programming?